Meet Laura Morton, FAPLD

 Ongoing involvement within the horticultural community encourages discussion and responsibility of appropriate garden practices in Southern California, especially in terms of fostering sustainability, responsible water usage, natural wildlife habitat, and ocean-friendly best practices.

-Laura remains an active member of the Association of Professional Landscape Designers (for which she co-founded the APLD Greater LA District in 2009, and served as California Chapter President in 2012).
+Laura remains an active member and Fellow of the Association of Professional Landscape Designers (for which she co-founded the APLD Greater LA District in 2009, and served as California Chapter President in 2012).

 She is also a member of the Mediterranean Garden Society and California Garden & Landscape Historical Society.
 The respect of her peers has led to lecturing engagements on related subjects in her field for the LA Garden Show at the L.A.
 County Arboretum and the Gardens of the Mind seminar for the Garden Conservancy, as well as for other organizations.